widdowquinn/Teaching-EMBL-Plant-Path-Genomics/README.md

 ## Slides

 There are two presentations: the "Cinema Release", and the "Director's Cut".
 As ever, I got overexcited and prepared far too many slides: this version of the presentation is the "Director's Cut" - it's not necessarily better, but there is more material in it.
-The version where I tried to fit my presentation into 60min is the "Cinema Release".
+The version where I tried (and failed) to fit my presentation into 60min is the "Cinema Release".